spatialos/UnrealGDK/SpatialGDK/Extras/fastbuild/README.md

 # Cache location (internal to Improbable)

-Improbable's fileshare is `\\lonv-file-01` which is set as the default value in the Installation script.
+Improbable's cache location is `\\lonv-file-01` which is set as the default value in the installation script.
 To use it, you first need to authorise access to this network drive:
 1. Enter `\\lonv-file-01` your Windows Explorer address bar
 1. Authenticate with your Windows username and password (not the PIN).
 Make sure to set `Remember my credentials` so this works after a restart.